MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/meeting-themes.md

 - PNG and JPEG image formats for their logo.
 - A logo image with a maximum size of 5 MB.
-- Logo images with a minimum dimension of 576 px X 576 px.
+- A logo image with a minimum dimension of 576 px X 576 px.
-- Only one image per theme from their device.
+- Upload one image per theme from their device.

 ### Adding a custom image